trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

 Jack implemented incremental mode the same day!
 I tried it and saw an improvement.
 But the result was still too slow to run on the whole of `/nix/store` within a day.
-I could not easily pin point the problem of `100%` CPU usage on my workloads.
+I could not easily pinpoint the problem of `100%` CPU usage on my workloads.

 ## `duperemove` complexity intuition